 A major contributor to osteoporosis that is overlooked by many doctors is heavy metal toxicity.
 Toxic metals such as lead, cadmium and aluminum contribute to osteoporosis, but others may also accumulate in the bones.
 Dr. Lawrence Wilson, an expert on toxic metals and Nutritional Balancing Science states on his site DrLWilson.com:

 Toxic metals replace vital minerals in the bones, causing them to be more brittle in the case of cadmium, or weaker in the case of lead and fluoride.
 These metals are actually incorporated into the structure of the bones, and so will not be revealed on tests like urine challenge tests with EDTA, blood, hair, stool or any other tests.

 Most people today have weakened bones from the time they are children.
 In addition to calcium deficiencies, another critical reason for this is the widespread distribution of too much aluminum and lead, primarily.
 When the body is deficient in calcium, these toxic metals, as well as others, appear able to replace calcium in the bones to some degree.
 Other toxic metals that can affect the bone range from cadmium, copper, mercury and perhaps others as well.

-If you hope to reverse your osteoporosis or have a family history and several risk factors, I would give serious consideration to doing a heavy metals detoxification and remineralizing program like Nutritional Balancing with Hair Mineral Analysis to reduce your risk of fragile bones.
+If you hope to reverse your osteoporosis or have a family history and several risk factors, I would give serious consideration to doing a heavy metals detoxification and remineralizing program like Mineral Power with Hair Mineral Analysis (formerly called Nutritional Balancing) to reduce your risk of fragile bones.
 This program heals the adrenals, which contribute greatly to calcium loss.
 It is safe, very effective and will heal not only your bones, but heal your entire body.